 - 6. On October 27, 2015, Dr. Alexander and his attorney appeared before a judge in the U.S. District Court and Dr. Alexander entered a plea of guilty to one count of conspiracy to distribute and dispense oxycodone and alprazolam, in violation of 21 U.S.C. § 846.
-The judge read the above statement of facts to Dr. Alexander and Dr. Alexander agreed that he did the things stated and that he was guilty of the offense. - 7.
+The judge read the above statement of facts to Dr. Alexander and Dr. Alexander agreed that the statement of facts accurately described his actions and that he was guilty of the offense. - 7.
 The Court found that Dr. Alexander was competent to enter his guilty plea, that he understood the charge and the penalties he was subject to, that he understood the rights he was giving up by pleading guilty, and that his plea was voluntary.
 The Court also found that there was a factual basis for the guilty plea and, as a result, accepted Dr. Alexander's guilty plea to Count 1, conspiracy to distribute and dispense oxycodone and alprazolam. - 8.
 On June 10, 2016, Dr. Alexander filed a motion to withdraw his guilty plea. - 9.
 On October 18, 2016, the Court denied Dr. Alexander's motion to withdraw his guilty plea. - 10.
 On November 23, 2016, Dr. Alexander filed a motion to reconsider the denial of his motion to withdraw his guilty plea. - 11.
 On November 30, 2016, the U.S. District Court judge entered an Order denying Dr. Alexander's motion to reconsider. - 12.
 On December 8, 2016, the U.S. District Court judge sentenced Dr. Alexander to a total term of 18 months imprisonment, three years of supervised probation upon release, and ordered to pay an assessment of \$100.00. - 13.
-On December 21, 2016, Dr. Alexander noted an appeal of the Judgment entered on December 15, 2016.
-As of the date of this Order, Dr. Alexander's appeal has not been decided.
+On December 21, 2016, Dr. Alexander noted an appeal of the Judgment. - 14.
+On January 11, 2017, Panel B issued a final decision and order suspending Dr. Alexander's license to practice medicine pursuant to Health Occ. § 14-404(b)(1).